henrydatei/wikifolio-api/README.md

 ## TODOs
 - 2FA (implemented, but needs testing)
+- Somebody with an approved wikifolio account should test and report if and how 2FA works (as reported in the issues, real investing/trading requires 2FA)
 - provide some Jupyter notebooks to demonstrate proper use of the "key features"